dantelex/Xtre-Components/README.md

 1. __Avatar Initials:__ Use images or user initals.
 2. __Countdown Timer:__ Set a timer.
 3. __See More:__ click to view more content.
-4. __Social Share__ Share to facebook, twitter, google plus and linkedlin with url apis.
+4. __Social Share:__ Share to facebook, twitter, google plus and linkedlin with url apis.
-4. __Confetti__ For a successful transaction.
+4. __Confetti:__ For a successful transaction.
-4. __Exit Intent__ Show information is a user wants to leave your page.
+4. __Exit Intent:__ Show information is a user wants to leave your page.

 ## Include in your page
 ###### Dependency